This post was updated in August 2021

 As I may have mentioned before, just investing in a Vanguard global tracker fund is a pretty tough strategy to beat.
 Its simple, its low cost, it gives global diversification in a one stop shop.
 And its managed by a company (Vanguard) that’s owned by its customers (and is therefore NOT out to screw you).

-Looking at Vanguard’s UK & European product range, there are at least 3 options when it comes to global tracker funds:
+Looking at Vanguard’s UK & European product range, there are at least 4 good options when it comes to global tracker funds:

 Despite their popularity, my reservation about the Vanguard LifeStrategy funds is that they’re not a true market weighted global tracker fund.